Japan Digital Nomad Visa Explained: What You Need To Know

 Compliance with Japanese taxes

-Depending on your visa, working in Japan means that you need to know a little about Japanese tax laws.
+Depending on your visa, working in Japan requires knowledge of Japanese tax laws.

 We recommend consulting with a tax professional who specializes in international taxation so that you comply with Japanese tax law and your home country's taxes.